Operational Notice · Effective May 31, 2026

 The show was created to sell the idea that technology would liberate humanity.

 In 2026 we have already surpassed most of the Jetsons’ gadgets.
 Yet the dependency ratio has *increased*, not decreased.
-The average knowledge worker today is closer to George Jetson than any previous generation — executing logic in proprietary runtimes they do not own, living in rented housing filled with subscription appliances, and outsourcing their internal calibration to LLMs and wearables.
+The average knowledge worker today is closer to George Jetson than any previous generation — executing logic in proprietary runtimes they do not own, living in rented housing filled with subscription appliances.
+Outsourcing their internal calibration to LLMs and wearables.

 Every flying car and robot maid did not democratize technology — it concentrated ownership even further.
 The 2062 middle class is still a tenant class.
 The power asymmetry is identical to 2026, only more comfortable.